Laurie Kynaston

-Laurence Stephen Kynaston (born 24 February 1994) is an English actor.
+Laurence Stephen Kynaston (born 24 February 1994) is a Welsh actor.
 He won an Evening Standard Theatre Award for his performance in The Son, as well as receiving a WhatsOnStage Award nomination.
 On television, he starred in the BBC Two sitcom Cradle to Grave (2015).
 His films include England Is Mine (2017) and How to Build a Girl (2019).
 He was named a 2018 Screen International Star of Tomorrow.

 Kynaston was eighteen when he was cast in The Winslow Boy at Theatr Clwyd.
 He made his West End debut in The Ferryman when it transferred to the Gielgud Theatre.
 He starred in the Spring Awakening revival at the Almeida Theatre.

 Early life

-Kynaston was born in Shrewsbury, the youngest of four boys.
+Kynaston was born in Shrewsbury, the youngest of four boys, and grew up in rural North Wales.
 His mother is a school nurse and cellist, and his brothers are all musicians.
 He joined the National Youth Theatre of Wales.
 He attended Llanfyllin High School.
 He co-founded the Lonely Tree Theatre Group.
 He moved to London when he was nineteen.